malekbenz/malekbenz/_posts/2016-07-01-Build-graphql-server-nodejs.md

   }
 });

-// Define the schema with one top-level field, `user`, that
+// Define the schema with one top-level field, 'user', that
-// takes an `id` argument and returns the User with that ID.
+// takes an 'id' argument and returns the User with that ID.

 var schema = new graphql.GraphQLSchema({
   query: new graphql.GraphQLObjectType({